Fractures of the Orbit in Children

 What causes a fracture of the orbit in a child?

-This condition often happens after blunt injury to the face.
+This condition often happens after blunt injury.
 Depending on where the fracture is located, it can cause severe eye injury and damage.

 Which children are at risk for an orbital fracture?

-This fracture is more likely in teen and young adult males who play certain sports.
+This type of fracture is more likely in teen and young adult males who play certain sports.
 These include baseball and softball.

 What are the symptoms of an orbital fracture in a child?